phillipgibson/cncf-projects-app/notes.md

 Create a webhook in the git repo of the source code by navigating to {Repo} -> Setting -> Webhook -> Add Webhook Enter the Payload URL from above, select the Content type as application/json and leavet he rest as defaults

+Make a change to the readme.md file and observe the deployment in tekton dashboard

 ```
 ## Launch the Application